-The following Wildlife Land Use Guidelines reflect current recommendations of the Fish and Wildlife Division of Alberta Environment and Parks (AEP) and are consistent with the direction provided within the Enhanced Approval Process (EAP).
+The following Wildlife Land Use Guidelines reflect current recommendations of the Fish and Wildlife Division and are consistent with the direction provided within the Enhanced Approval Process (EAP).

 Recommended Wildlife Land Use Guidelines